reema0814/mslearn-fabric/Instructions/Labs/Getting-Started.md

 - Create and manage dataflows in Microsoft Fabric to connect to various data sources.
 - Perform data transformations and define datasets for Power BI reports.

+## Pre-requisites

+- **Fundamental Knowledge of Data Engineering**: Understanding ETL/ELT and data pipelines
+- **Programming Skills**: Familiarity with Python, SQL, or similar languages
+- **Basic Understanding of Data Visualization**: Experience with tools like Power BI

 ## Architecture

 ## Getting Started with Lab